-Sometimes you want to build libraries that should not be installed.
+Sometimes you want to build librol libraries that should not be installed.
 These are called libtool convenience libraries and are typically used to encapsulate many sublibraries, later gathered into one big installed library.

 Libtool convenience libraries are declared by directory-less variables such as noinst_LTLIBRARIES, check_LTLIBRARIES, or even EXTRA_LTLIBRARIES.
-Unlike installed libtool libraries they do not need an -rpath flag at link time (actually this is the only difference).
+Unlike installed libtool libraries they do not need an -rpath flag at link time (this is in fact the only difference).